 Instead of butter, this recipe uses olive oil which is a healthier fat to make the base of the sauce rather than the usual butter.
 It also uses Parmesan and low fat mozzarella which are far healthier choices than the more commonly used cheddar cheese.
 The sauce makes a fantastic base for adding other flavours to make it even tastier.
 The mustard doesn’t have a distinct flavour, but it really adds a depth to the sauce which is really delicious.

-This is a great way to use up leftover chicken from your Sunday roast that is a bit more imaginative than a cold chicken sandwich!
+This is a great way to use up leftover chicken from your Sunday roast that is a bit more imaginative than a cold chicken sandwich.
 If you don’t have leftover chicken, do not panic you can still make this recipe!
 Just season two small chicken breasts with salt and pepper and cook them in the oven at 190ºC for 15-20 minutes until the juices run clear.
 Let the chicken cool slightly and then shred it using two forks, or your hands.

 I have made this recipe before by adding around 50g of diced chorizo.
 It is really tasty, but does add a few calories onto the dish.
 So I have since changed the recipe to adding slices of prosciutto (or any other cured ham) to the top.
 This is far lower in calories and crisps up in the oven which is so delicious.

-If you didn’t want to use prosciutto, you could always cook some bacon or bacon lardons and add these to the dish, These won’t be as healthy as prosciutto but not everyone is watching what they eat and even if you are, treats are always allowed every now and then!
+If you didn’t want to use prosciutto, you could always cook some bacon or bacon lardons and add these to the dish.
+These won’t be as healthy as prosciutto but not everyone is watching what they eat and even if you are, treats are always allowed every now and then!

+You can use whatever pasta shape you prefer (or happen to have in your cupboard).
 This recipe is easily made gluten free, just swap to gluten free pasta and flour.
 Obviously check any meat you add is gluten free too, but a lot of continental meats do tend to be gluten free.